-KORYANI: Just quick on renewables and Germany.
+Mr. Koranyi.
+Just quick on renewables and Germany.
 So the problem I see there is that renewables have been growing pretty impressively.
 But because of their switching off of the nuclear fleet and phasing out of the German nuclear fleet up until 2022, if I remember correctly, there is going to be a large piece of the electricity puzzle missing.
 And so gas will have to step in.
 And the other piece of that puzzle is coal.
 And it's unclear what the timeline will be in terms of phasing out coal in a German context.
 It's a highly politicized issue in the context of Germany.
 So it's hard to see.
 But there is certainly pressure from a climate action perspective to phase out coal sooner rather than later.
-And that's going to have affects - have an effect on gas demand as well.
+And that's going to have effects-have an effect on gas demand as well.
 So it's hard to tell.
 And of course, on renewable demand as well.

-STARKS: Ma'am, you've been so patient.
+Ms. Starks.
+Ma'am, you've been so patient.
 Please.

-Q: Should I come up?
+QUESTIONER.
+Should I come up?

-STARKS: Yeah, you can use mine.
+Ms. STARKS.
+Yes, you can use mine.

-Q: OK.
-Valera Yegas (ph) from the Voice of America.
+QUESTIONER.
+Okay.
+Valera Yegas [ph] from the Voice of America.

 So I have two questions.
-The first one is do you see Nord Stream 2 and TurkStream economically viable for Russia itself?
+The first one is, do you see Nord Stream 2 and TurkStream economically viable for Russia itself?
 And second, do you expect any U.S. sanctions to be imposed on Nord Stream 2?
-And if yes, what kind of impact it could have.
-Thank you.
+And if yes, what kind of impact it could have?

-STARKS: Could you repeat the first question?
+Ms. STARKS.
+Could you repeat the first question?

-Q: My first question?
+QUESTIONER.
+My first question?
 My first question is do you see Nord Stream 2 and TurkStream economically viable for Russia itself.

-Yeah, Thank you.
+Yes, thank you.

-STARKS: So the first question is, are Nord Stream - you know, we talked about the issue of commercial viability.
+Ms. Starks.
+So the first question is, are Nord Stream-you know, we talked about the issue of commercial viability.
 And I think our discussion was more broadly on Europe writ large.
 But are Nord Stream 2 and TurkStream commercially viable for Russia itself?
 And I think this goes to Ed's point about if it isn't, are the governments having to subsidize and make up?
-So that was the - that was the first question, correct?
+So that was the first question, correct?